Gaddafi bastion gunmen stubborn as town suffers

 They said the brunt of Gaddafi forces are dug into a valley near Bani Walid, armed mainly with anti-aircraft guns but also possibly with several multiple rocket launchers.

-"The Gaddafi brigades are positioned in Zeitun valley," said Salah Ali, a rebel fighter who spoke to his brothers living inside the town Wednesday.
+"The Gaddafi brigades are positioned in Zeitun valley," said Salah Ali, a rebel fighter who spoke to his brothers living inside the town on Wednesday.
 "In the streets there are Gaddafi volunteers in civilian clothes.
-They shoot to terrorize people."
+They shoot to terrorise people."

 Huddled inside their homes with no electricity and little water, people are too frightened to venture out into the streets after dark.
 Gunfire reverberates around the town at night.